dimanyc/Freuder/README.md

 ### Description:

 Freuder is an add-on for Twitter, which uses API calls to pull user's Twitter feed.
 The app allows finding and saving tweets that match a certain specified criteria.
-For example, if I am a PR Firm, looking to do an outreach to publications within the automotive industry, I can create a filter for terms “car”, “auto” and “article”, and find and save tweets that feature this combination of terms (in any order).
+For example, if I am a PR pro, looking to do an outreach to publications within the automotive industry, I can create a filter for terms “car”, “auto” and “article”, and find and save tweets that feature this combination of terms (in any order).

 ### How to use:
 1. Sign-in with your twitter account